percy-xu/cicc/Industry Momentum + CAPE/README.md

 My index is, in essence, an **"index of indices"** - much like a fund of funds (FOF) in terms of structure.
 For this project, I am defining the *TBD* as the stock selection universe.

-At a cross-section, the *Relative CAPE Ratio* is computed for every industry.
-Industries are ranked by their Relative CAPE Ratios.
-The *TBD* industries with the highest Relative CAPE are underweighted and the *TBD* industries with the lowest Relative CAPE are overweighted.
+At a cross-section, the Relative CAPE ratio is computed for every industry.
+Industries are then ranked by their Relative CAPE ratios.
+The *TBD*(top quintile) industries with the highest Relative CAPE ratio are underweighted and the *TBD*(bottom quintile) industries with the lowest Relative CAPE ratio are overweighted.

 This leaves us with *TBD* remaining industries.
 By calculating each industry's performance in the past 6 months, we categorize them into winners and losers.
-Winners (industries with strong momentum) are overweighted and losers (industries with weak momentum) are underweighted.
+To conform the number of over/underweighted industries based on Relative CAPE ratios, the top *TBD* winners (industries with strong momentum) are overweighted and the bottom *TBD* losers (industries with weak momentum) are underweighted.

 #### Weighting Scheme

-Bunn and Shiller used a point-based weighting scheme which I find easy to understand and implement.
+Bunn and Shiller used an elegant point-based weighting scheme which I find easy to understand and implement.
 A adapted version of this weighting scheme is used in this project.
 Every time my index is computed, each industry in the cross-section start with 2 points.
 1 point is added when an industry is overweighted and 1 point is subtracted when an industry is underweighted.
-We now have 28 industries with points ranging from 1 to 3.
+We now have *TBD* industries with points ranging from 1 to 3.
 Respective weights are then calculated for each industry based on its point.

 #### Look-back Period